Stagewise Reinforcement Learning and the Geometry of the Regret Landscape: Model Architecture

 \section{Model Architecture}

-The model follows an IMPALA-style convolutional encoder with residual blocks presented in \cite{Misgen}, see Figure \ref{fig:model_architecture}.
-The previous action is embedded as a one-hot vector of length 4 (with the zero vector encoding the lack of a previous action on the first timestep).
+The model follows an IMPALA-style convolutional encoder with residual blocks presented in \citet{Misgen}, see Figure \ref{fig:model_architecture}.
 This then is fed into a small feedforward network (in place of a LSTM) which then feeds into a policy head, from which we obtain the logits over the actions.